amishra9919/amishra9919/README.md

 # Arpit Mishra 👨‍💻

 Hey there! 👋 I'm Arpit Mishra, a passionate learner in the fascinating realms of Artificial Intelligence and Data Science.
-Currently, I'm immersing myself in the world of AI and Data Science at Vidyavardhini's College of Engineering and Technology 🎓.
+I've completed a Bachelor's Degree in AI and Data Science at Vidyavardhini's College of Engineering and Technology 🎓.

 ## About Me 🚀

 - 🤖 Enthusiast in Artificial Intelligence and Machine Learning.
 - 📊 Data Science Explorer, turning data into insights.
 - 🌐 Aspiring to make a positive impact through technology.
+- 📚 Lifelong learner, constantly seeking new knowledge and skills

 ## Education 📚

-- 🏫 Studying AI and Data Science at Vidyavardhini's College of Engineering and Technology.
+- 🏫 Completed Bachelor's Degree in AI and Data Science at Vidyavardhini's College of Engineering and Technology.

 ## Connect with Me 🌐